-High Intensity Interval Training: Repeat Sprints for Sport Specific Fitness
+High Intensity Interval Training for Athletes: Repeat Sprints for Sport Specific Fitness

-Most athletes get enough running-based conditioning in a typical week as a result of playing and training but in the holidays when that playing and training goes away, it's really important that athletes keep a baseline of high-speed running and ground reaction forces in their body, so that when they return to sport, they're not creating any problems.
 We've talked before about how important it is to keep a floor and a ceiling on your training volume, especially when you're going on holidays or having a break from sport.
-But we've also talked about how bad continuous exercise and jogging and you're running laps and laps of an oval for sport-specific fitness.
-The much better solution is to do repeat sprint training.
+We've also talked about how bad continuous exercise and jogging and you're running laps and laps of an oval for sport-specific fitness.
+The much better solution to stay fit in the off-season is to do repeat sprint training.

 Before you jump into the workout, make sure you warm up thoroughly.
 The workout's pretty basic.
 You just need some space, some cones or anything to mark the distance and a phone or a stopwatch, something that can give you a timer so you can keep track of how long you're going for.